Keretapi Tanah Melayu: KTM Intercity

-KTM Intercity has also introduce innovative services aimed at making its train not merely a means of transportation.
-It is possible for customers to rent specialized coaches for event management, conference and even wedding.
+It is possible for customers to rent specialized coaches for event management, conferences and even weddings.

-It has also been involved in various type of collaborations, joint-promotions, and cross-promotions with all state-level tourism bodies, travel agencies and travel-related industry players in developing rail package for group travelers.
+It has also been involved in various types of collaborations, joint-promotions, and cross-promotions with all state-level tourism bodies, travel agencies and travel-related industry players in developing rail packages for group travellers.

 ETS (Electric Train Service)

-KTM ETS, which stands for Electric Train Service, is a rapid intercity train service by KTM utilizing electric train-sets.
-The service started in 2010 using metre-gauge.
+KTM ETS, an abbreviation for Electric Train Service, is a higher-speed rail intercity train service that uses electric multiple unit trainsets on the same metre-gauge like the rest of the railway.
+The service originally started 2010 and is currently being expanded, with the last extension aiming to open by early 2026.
+The trains travel up to 140 km/h on electrified lines, although they are designed to be capable of up to 160 km/h.

-It currently operates between the cities from Gemas, Negeri Sembilan to Padang Besar, Perlis, Kuala Lumpur to Ipoh, Perak, and Kuala Lumpur to Butterworth, Penang.
+It currently operates on the lines from Kluang, Negeri Sembilan to Padang Besar, Perlis, Kuala Lumpur to Ipoh, Perak, and Kuala Lumpur to Butterworth, Penang.
+Train service is currently being extended down south towards Johor Bahru, where the future southern terminus of the line will be, providing connections onward to Singapore via the RTS Link.